 Is there a registration deadline for volunteers?

 To finalize planning, the online registration will close three weeks before the event.
+This will be approximately July 10, 2015.
 Volunteers will be able to register on-site, though registering online in advance is strongly encouraged.

 When does volunteer registration open?

-Volunteer registration opened January 2014.
+Volunteer registration opens April 2015.
 Online registration will close three weeks prior to the event to allow for processing of all volunteers.
 Make sure to read the Volunteer Job Descriptions to know what fits you best.
 Click here to go to online registration.
 There are many capacities in which volunteers are needed.
 Some areas may fill up or close quickly.

 As a provider, what type/ages of patients will I see?